Superrehtard/old_diaspora_wiki/Deploy-Diaspora-at-Engineyard-using-a-Windows-PC.md

-**Using "Git for Windows" to deploy your Diaspora test "fork" from GitHub to Enginyard.**
+**Using "Git for Windows" to deploy your Diaspora test "fork" from GitHub to Engineyard.**

 For a few reasons this environment i recommend only for testing.
  - it is a service intended for developers